amoskirui5/Restaurant-Menu/README.md

-# Web page for a restaurant to show the menu list available at the restaurant.
+#Menu list available at the restaurant and their suggestions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).